- 1 Best Canister Vacuum

 Price: $649.00 | Brush Roll: AirTeq Floor Brush | Dust Trapping: HEPA Filter | Container: FilterBag | On Board Accessories: 3 Tools | Weight: 19.4 pounds

-WHY IT’S A TOP PICK: Tons of customization and power in one package.
+WHY IT’S A TOP PICK: This Miele Canister Vacuum has tons of customization and power in one package.

 Whether you are looking for a powerful vacuum for a commercial space or a model that can finally handle the grit and grime of your busy home, this Miele unit can easily deliver.
 It has a 36-foot operating radius, and comes with an “AirTeq” brush roll, which provides automated suction changes that decrease suction over carpet but increase it over hard flooring.
 The head comes with an LED headlight and six separate suction settings so you can also take manual control when necessary.
 Accessibility options include a telescoping wand and a surprisingly comfortable handle grip, too.